-I have had a rubbish few weeks which this time I will put down to the torture that is extreme sleep deprivation with 3 small children to be a mother to.
-I felt like a little hamster in one of those exercise balls, running and running and running until eventually I crashed into a wall.
+I have had a rubbish few weeks which this time I will put down to the torture that is extreme sleep deprivation with three small children to be a mother to.
+I felt like a little hamster in an exercise ball, running and running and running until eventually I crashed into a wall.
 I wanted to and needed to get off the mummy train, for just a moment.

 |Image from Pinterest|

 The other week when all three of my children were screaming and I had to get them out of the car in the pouring rain into the house at the end of a very long day and a night of absolutely no sleep, resulting in me crying too, that wasn't much fun.